CoderSATTY/Agent-of-justice/README.md

 |  Prosecution	 | Argues the case on behalf of the state|
 | Defense	 | Defends the accused and rebuts prosecution |
 | Summarizer | Condenses lengthy case texts to prevent token overflow|

+I have used LLaMA 3b-8192 model as my LLM which gave sufficiently good outputs!
 ## Execution Flow